MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-28-preventing-accidental-internet-exposure-of-aws-resources-part-1-vpc.md

 Assuming you don't want to pay for TGW, you can ban actions that would explicitly give an instance in a private subnet a public IP.[^220220]

-[^220220]: See [the FAQ](#what-happens-if-an-ec2-instance-in-a-private-subnet-gets-a-public-ip) for what it means to have an EC2 in a private subnet have a public IP.
+[^220220]: See [the FAQ](#what-happens-if-an-ec2-instance-in-a-private-subnet-gets-a-public-ip) for what it means to have an EC2 with a public IP in a private subnet.

 These actions are [`ec2:RunInstances` with the `"ec2:AssociatePublicIpAddress` condition key set to `"true"`](https://github.com/ScaleSec/terraform_aws_scp/blob/521ac29d712a6ebb51feb6f11b56e6c40b61bada/security_controls_scp/modules/ec2/deny_public_ec2_ip.tf#L5-L29) and EIP-related IAM actions such as `ec2:AssociateAddress`.